When you extend your lease, you have to pay your freeholder a "premium" - which is essentially the price for the additional years.

 It is possible that the lender will make it a condition of your mortgage that you extend the lease with the proceeds.

-It’s definitely harder to do a lease extension this way – because you’ll need to make sure at the point we’ve sent you the bill for the lease extension you have a current mortgage offer and are ready to draw down the required funds.
+It’s definitely harder to do a lease extension this way – because you’ll need to make sure at the point we’ve sent you the bill for the lease extension you have a current mortgage offer in hand and are ready to draw down the required funds.

 If you want to remortgage at the same time as completing the lease extension, please tell us beforehand.
 If your mortgage lender needs to the lease extension to be completed at the same time as the mortgage, we’ll suggest you use the same solicitor for the remortgage that will complete the legal work in relation to your lease.